 The diagnostic approach & its insufficiencies

 Self-service BI can easily fulfill a diagnostic approach.
-(For more on the framework for understanding your analytics, see this paper).
 In the diagnostic approach, you can slice and dice the data on your own.
 However, the descriptive approach that answers the where, what, and hows of your data cannot be so easily fulfilled in this way.
 What is the story the data is telling?
-Self-service models fall short in answering this question.
+Self-service models fall short of answering this question.
 After all, there is an expertise data scientists have to manipulate and extract information from data that many end-users may not have.
 The opportunity to unveil and attain these findings is lost if and when business end-users purely rely on self-service offerings.

 The Better Solution: